pygame/pygame/docs/reST/ref/mouse.rst

    Note, remember to call ``pygame.event.get()`` before this function.
    Otherwise it will not work.

    To support five button mice, an optional parameter ``num_buttons`` has been added in pygame 2.
 When this is set to 5 ``button4`` & ``button5`` are added to the returned tuple.
 Only 3 and 5 are valid values for this parameter.

-   .. versionadded:: 2.0.0
+   .. versionchanged: 2.0.0

    .. ## pygame.mouse.get_pressed ##